MitchellX/deepfake-models/README.md

      *Lingzhi Li, Jianmin Bao, Hao Yang, Dong Chen, Fang Wen.*

-     Faceshifter is able to generate high fidelity identity preserving face swap results and, in comparison to our previous methods, deal with facial occlusions using a second synthesis stage consisting of a Heuristic Error Acknowledging Refinement Network (HEAR-Net).
+     Faceshifter is able to generate high fidelity identity preserving face swap results and, in comparison to previous methods, deal with facial occlusions using a second synthesis stage consisting of a Heuristic Error Acknowledging Refinement Network (HEAR-Net).

 ### [Nirkin et al.](#Nirkin)